Skip to content

 Ranching is also a farming type where domesticated animals are raised on larger farmland areas.
 It also provides the population with food and other animal-derived items.

-Examples of Extensive Farming:
+Types of Extensive Farming:

-Nomadic herding and pastoralism are some popular examples of extensive farming.
+Nomadic Herding: Nomadic herding and pastoralism are some popular examples of extensive farming.
 The herders usually shift from one place to another.
 The animals graze on different lands that grow rainfed crops.

 Functional Locations for Extensive Farming